 2. To examine agroforestry’s impact on soil conservation

-Soil health is fundamental to agricultural productivity and environmental sustainability (Kibblewhite et.al., 2008).
-This review will analyze the role of agroforestry in preventing soil degradation through erosion control, organic matter enrichment, and enhanced soil microbial activity.
+Soil health is fundamental to agricultural productivity and environmental sustainability (Kibblewhite etal., 2008).
+This review will analyse the role of agroforestry in preventing soil degradation through erosion control, organic matter enrichment, and enhanced soil microbial activity.
 It will present empirical evidence from different agroforestry systems to highlight their effectiveness in improving soil quality and long-term land productivity.

 3. To identify research gaps and future directions

 Despite the recognized benefits of agroforestry, knowledge gaps remain regarding the optimization of system designs, species selection, and long-term ecological impacts.
 This review seeks to identify critical research needs, including the development of region-specific agroforestry models, the integration of advanced technologies for monitoring ecosystem services, and policy frameworks for large-scale adoption.
-By addressing these gaps, the review aims to provide insights for future agroforestry research and implementation strategies (Quandt et.al., 2023).
+By addressing these gaps, the review aims to provide insights for future agroforestry research and implementation strategies (Quandt etal., 2023).

 II.
 Agroforestry Systems and Their Classification

-A. Agroforestry Systems
+A. Agroforestry systems

 1. Structural and functional diversity

 Agroforestry systems are characterized by their structural and functional diversity, which distinguishes them from conventional agricultural and forestry systems.
-Structurally, agroforestry integrates multiple plant species, including trees, shrubs, and herbaceous crops, along with livestock in some cases, creating a vertically stratified ecosystem that mimics natural forests.
+Structurally, agroforestry integrates multiple plant species, including trees, shrubs, and herbaceous crops, along with livestock in some cases, creating a vertically stratified ecosystem that mimic natural forests.
 This stratification increases resource-use efficiency by allowing different plants to utilize light, water, and nutrients at various soil depths and canopy layers.
 Functionally, agroforestry systems provide a range of ecological services, including biodiversity conservation, carbon sequestration, soil erosion control, and microclimate regulation.
 These systems enhance ecosystem stability by fostering interactions between different organisms, improving nutrient cycling, and increasing resilience to environmental disturbances.
 Studies have shown that well-managed agroforestry systems can support up to 50% more biodiversity compared to conventional agricultural fields.

 2. Classification based on components and ecological functions

-Agroforestry systems can be classified based on their components, interactions, and ecological functions (Nair et.al., 2021).
+Agroforestry systems can be classified based on their components, interactions, and ecological functions (Nair etal., 2021).
 The primary classification includes:

 Structural classification: Agroforestry systems are categorized based on the presence of trees, crops, and livestock.
 These include agrosilvicultural (crops + trees), silvopastoral (livestock + trees), and agrosilvopastoral (crops + trees + livestock) systems.